Yardbarker

 Where Fubo Loses

-If you're subscribing as a family, you'll need to be mindful of the limited parental controls as Fubo doesn't offer as extensive options as DIRECTV STREAM and completely lacks passcode protection.
+If you're subscribing as a family, you'll need to be mindful of the limited parental controls as Fubo doesn't offer as extensive options as DIRECTV and completely lacks passcode protection.
 A pro and a con: Like we said, Lookback is only available within the UI on certain networks.
 From personal experience and reviews on the web, the UI on Fubo can also feel a bit clunky and choppy at times.

-Where DIRECTV STREAM Wins
+Where DIRECTV Wins

-DIRECTV STREAM subscribers will get up to 5 user profiles to individualize content-viewing experiences.
+DIRECTV subscribers will get up to 5 user profiles to individualize content-viewing experiences.
 The platform has significantly stronger parental controls, with a passcode pin-protected system.
-To make all of this easier, DIRECTV STREAM flows with a traditional cable-tv-like layout.
+To make all of this easier, DIRECTV flows with a traditional cable-tv-like layout.

-Where DIRECTV STREAM Loses
+Where DIRECTV Loses

 Completely lacks a Lookback-esque feature for watching recently aired shows and programs — you'll need to have that recorded first.

-Fubo vs. DIRECTV STREAM for sports fans
+Fubo vs. DIRECTV for sports fans

 Where Fubo Wins